crowdin/mobile-sdk-ios/README.md

 pod 'CrowdinSDK'
 ```

-To install from cocoapods spec repository (will be avalaible after publishing.):
+To install from cocoapods spec repository (will be avalaible after publishing to cocoapods.):

 ```
 target 'MyApp' do